ViToni/eclipse-setup/README.md

 Oomph setup for kromo.org projects

-The Oomph setup will install Eclipse and configure Eclipse defaults.
+The Oomph setup will install Eclipse, plugins and configure Eclipse defaults.

 ## Some common settings